 “Do you profess Christ to your friends or are you sometimes afraid to make the sign of the cross and say grace before and after meals in their presence?”

 This question goes right along with the one above.
 When I see someone who loves Jesus, I mean all in love, I want to know more about them and their relationship with Christ; I am drawn to them!

 In the same vein, I do not, in any way, want to interfere or take them away from Jesus.
 Look at your friendships.
 How is your friendship with Jesus since you’ve become friends with a particular person or group of people?
 Have they helped you grow closer to Jesus?
 Have you helped them?
-You both will have to answer that question at the final judgment.
+You will both have to answer that question at the final judgment.

 When I see someone who is a lukewarm or convenient Christian or doesn’t take their faith seriously, Meh, if they’re not interested in what they sometimes profess to have or Who they profess to love, I’m not interested either.